zowe/zowe-sdk-sample-scripts/use-cases/assembler_metal/README.md

 To use the sample locally, you will need the following:

-- Node.js and npm install
+- Node.js and npm installed
 - Access to public NPM
 - Access to a mainframe running z/OSMF

-## Using this exaple
+## Using this example

 1. Run `npm install`.
 2. Make a copy of `config/default.json` and name it `config/local.json`.